 About this time, the veteran cargo brig Elizabeth Watts was chartered by the successful Philadelphia import-export firm of Peter Wright & Sons.
 “She was a two masted, square-rigged ship well suited for the Atlantic cargo trade of the day,” noted J. & C.C.
 Morton, the Maine shipbuilding firm that constructed the 224-ton brig in 1847.

-At the prompting of new partner Clement Acton Griscom, the firm secured the Elizabeth Watts and her Captain, Charles Bryant, for the novel purpose of transporting crude oil from Philadelphia to London.
+At the prompting of new partner Clement Acton Griscom, the firm secured the Elizabeth Watts and Captain Charles Bryant for the novel purpose of transporting crude oil from Philadelphia to London.
 The three British consignees awaiting the cargo were G. Crowshaw & Company, Coates & Company, and Herzog & Company.

 To reach Philadelphia docks, the oil would have to travel overland across Pennsylvania.
 The nearest railroad to Oil Creek’s prolific fields was a grueling trek on muddy roads clogged with teamsters’ wagons.
-The preferred railhead, owing to primitive road conditions, was the Philadelphia and Erie Railroad station at Miles Mills (now Union City), 20 miles north of Titusville.
+The preferred rail head, owing to primitive road conditions, was the Philadelphia and Erie Railroad station at Miles Mills (now Union City), 20 miles north of Titusville.

-From Miles, railroad flatcars laboriously stacked with barrels and pulled by a steam locomotive could make their way eastward to Philadelphia.
+From Miles Mills, railroad flatcars laboriously stacked with barrels and pulled by a steam locomotive could make their way eastward to Philadelphia.

-The fumes were noxious, lurking, and explosive.
+The cargo’s fumes were noxious, lurking, and explosive.
 No ship had ever crossed the Atlantic bearing such cargo.
 Whether by persuasion or chicanery, Capt.
 Bryant secured his crew, and the Elizabeth Watts departed the Philadelphia docks on November 19, 1861.

 Forty-five days later, on January 9, 1862, the Elizabeth Watts sailed down the Thames River to arrive at London’s Victoria Dock.
 It took twelve days to unload the 1,329 barrels.
 Just one year later, Philadelphia would export 239,000 barrels of oil – still without the technology of railroad tank cars or “tanker” ships designed for the purpose (also see petroleum transportation).